 Introducing a collaborative and ongoing journey between myself and artist/sculptor Wayne Chisnall.
 You can read his blog here.

-Wayne and I are creating a body of work which will use ceramic, metals and wood; investigating the tension between the materials such as ceramics, timber and found metals, exploring the concept of fragility, displacement and growth.
-This project is a direct response to the experience of being in lockdown in the UK during 2020.
+Wayne and I are investigating the tension between the materials such as ceramics, timber and found metals, exploring the concept of fragility, displacement and growth within the human experience.
+This project is a direct response to lockdown in the UK during 2020.

-Wayne and I wish to explore the essence of humanity in its rawest sense, playing with themes such as freedoms and constraints and make into 3D that which cannot be physically touched.
-Wayne and I will be working on one sculpture and then release the control over to the other to then work on and respond to.
+Wayne and I are exploring the essence of humanity in its rawest sense, playing with themes such as freedoms and constraints and make into 3D that which cannot be physically touched.
+Wayne and I take turns in working on one individual sculpture, releasing the control over to the other to work with and respond to.
 This is a conversation through tangible materials and one without words.